Defaults and serious credit infringements

 What you should expect from your provider: the law and industry practice

-Your provider should warn you before reporting a default
+Your provider must warn you before reporting a default

 Before reporting a default, a provider must tell you in writing that the debt is overdue.
 If you don’t pay after another 30 days, it must send you a second notice telling you that it will report a default.